Privacy Statement

 We may on occasion have to obtain up to date personal data via online tracing tools and/or third-party tracing agents if we are unable to contact you.

-6. Change of purpose
+Change of purpose

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.

-Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.
+Please note that we may process your personal data without your knowledge or consent, where this is required or permitted by law.

-7. How is your personal data collected?
+How is your personal data collected?

 Our approach is to handle the minimum personal information necessary in a reasonable and proportionate way in order to preserve the rights and freedoms of data subjects, whilst acting in the best interests of our clients.